abbeymart/mccache/README.md

 - In-Memory data/information cache for CRUD and other operations
 - Simple Cache: key-value pair storage
 - Hash Cache: key-hash-value storage
-- See the test folder for different test cases / scenarios and usage
+- See the test files for different test cases / scenarios and usage

 ## API - Simple Cache